StanfordSpezi/SpeziTemplateApplication/TemplateApplication/Supporting Files/TemplateApplication.docc/TemplateApplication.md

 > Tip: Do you want to try out the Spezi Template Application?
 You can download it to your iOS device using [TestFlight](https://testflight.apple.com/join/ipEezBY1)!

-The following screenshots show a wide varity of features based on Spezi Modules that are part of the Spezi Template Application.
+The following screenshots show a wide variety of features based on Spezi Modules that are part of the Spezi Template Application.

 @Row(numberOfColumns: 3) {
     @Column(size: 1) {